UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 **The mangment system is too large to cover it in a single readme file.
 Therefore, only the most significant functionalities will be detailed here.**

-# Unstructured Data Processing for Inventory Mangement and Client Registration
+# Unstructured Data Processing for Inventory Mangement and Client Registration with Gemini 3.1 lite
 The business operations produce sevral artifacts of unstructred data such as PDFs or images.
 This section will explain how the analysis and extraction of dta from this artifacts produces valuable tools for business events.

 **All piplines that extract data out of unstructured documents follow roughly this logic**